curl/curl/docs/CONTRIBUTE.md

         as you are implicitly approving it by committing] [Authored-by: John Doe - credit the original author of the code; only use this if you can't use "git commit --author=..."]
-    {Signed-off-by: John Doe - we don't use this, but don't bother removing it] [whatever-else-by: credit all helpers, finders, doers; try to use one of the following keywords if at all possible, for consistency:
+    [Signed-off-by: John Doe - we don't use this, but don't bother removing it] [whatever-else-by: credit all helpers, finders, doers; try to use one of the following keywords if at all possible, for consistency:
         Acked-by:, Assisted-by:, Co-authored-by:, Found-by:, Reported-by:,